-Lead Service Line Testing
+Lead Service Line Replacement Program

 We would like to note that much of what you see in the media is specific to individual water quality tests from homes with lead service lines, not the public water system.
 The drinking water produced by water suppliers, including our own Great Lakes Water Authority, DOES NOT contain lead.